heinzz-da-ketchup/Arch_install/README.md

 - Security kept in mind at all th time, however this is not your tinfoil-hat paranoid Linux distro.
 For example FIDO2 token is not used as 2nd factor, but as a strong single-factor login tool, and so on.
 Security balanced with convenience.
 - Working SecureBoot using Shim-signed AUR package.
 This is also a band-aid for unencrypted `/boot` partition.
 - Btrfs with snapshots on LUKS encrypted volume and hibernate-to-swapfile.
+- Configure automount of samba shares, if required

 ### Planned features
-- Some more sane system defaults (Firewall, USBGuard, LaptopTools and so on).
+- Some more sane system defaults (TLP, backlight control, and so on).
 - GUI (Sway on Wayland, login manager).
 - Import dotfiles from .git repository, configure as much of the OS as possible automagically.
 - Optionally retrieve a backup of `/home`.